Skip to main content

 Roberts straight-line mechanism

+Figure 1: A modern linear ball slide (like this THK model) is the contemporary solution for precise straight-line motion.
 Many modern engineering applications require components to move in a precise linear fashion, known as " straight-line motion ".
 Today, we take this for granted.
-We can simply purchase an off-the-shelf Linear Motion Guide (like the THK model shown to the right) that guides a device accurately along a rail.
-The manufacturing know-how of linear guide manufacturers has allowed us to expand the range of linear guidance into everything from CNC machines to 3D printers.
-These Linear Ball Slides are lightweight, compact, and operate with very low sliding resistance and low inertia.
-The Historical Challenge: Making a Straight Line However, in the late 17th and early 18th centuries—before the development of the milling machine or the planer—it was extremely difficult to machine long, perfectly straight, flat surfaces.
-For this reason, creating good prismatic pairs (sliding joints) without significant backlash was nearly impossible.
-During that era, eng...
+We can simply purchase an off-the-shelf Linear Motion Guide that moves a device accurately along a rail with low friction.
+The Historical Challenge: Making a Straight Line However, in the late 17th and early 18th centuries—before the development of high-precision milling machines—it was extremely difficult to manufacture long, perfectly flat surfaces.
+Creating a sliding joint without significant backlash was nearly impossible.
+During that era, engineers had to rely on Linkages .
+Much thought was given to the problem of attaining a straight-line motion using only revolute (hinge) connections, which were much easier to manufacture.
+The most famous early result was...

-3-Position Synthesis with Inversion Method using Unigraphics NX4 Sketch - Part 3
+3-Position Synthesis with Inversion Method (Part 3)

-In [ 3-Position Synthesis with Inversion Method using Unigraphics NX4 Sketch - Part 2 ], we successfully determined the locations of the moving pivots (G and H) relative to our fixed ground pivots (O 2 and O 4 ).
+In [ 3-Position Synthesis with Inversion Method - Part 2 ], we successfully determined the locations of the moving pivots (G and H) relative to our fixed ground pivots (O 2 and O 4 ).
 However, finding the points is only half the battle.
 Before we commit to manufacturing or detailed 3D modeling, we must verify that the mechanism actually moves smoothly between all three positions without locking up (toggle positions) or deviating from the path.
-Constructing the Kinematic Chain Now that we have our four critical points (O 2 , O 4 , G, H), we need to "build" the mechanism links within the NX Sketcher environment: Input Link (Link 2): Draw a solid line connecting the fixed ground O 2 to the moving pivot G. Output Link (Link 4): Draw a solid line connecting the fixed ground O 4 to the moving pivot H. Coupler Link (Link 3): This is the most important part.
-You must draw a rigid triangle connecting G, H, and the original c...
+Advertisement Constructing the Kinematic Chain Now that we have our four critical points (O 2 , O 4 , G, H), we need to "build" the mechanism links within the CAD Sketcher environment: Input Link (Link 2): Draw a solid line connecting the fixed ground O 2 to the moving pivot G. Output Link (Link 4): Draw a solid line connecting the fixed ground O 4 to the moving pivot H. Coupler Link (Link 3): This is the most important part.
+You must draw a rigid triangle connecting G, H, and the ...

-3-Position Synthesis with Inversion Method using Unigraphics NX4 Sketch - Part 2
+3-Position Synthesis with Inversion Method (Part 2)